 - Kelvin Westbrook, Archer Daniels Midland

 John Luke has served as non-executive chairman of WestRock since 2015 when it was formed by the merger of Rock-Tenn and MeadWestvaco.
 Mr Luke previously served as chairman and CEO of MeadWestvaco from 2002 to 2015.
 He was a director of BNY Mellon from 2007 until April 2018, and a director of Bank of New York from 1996 to 2007.
 Mr Luke is a former director and chairman of the National Association of Manufacturers and the American Forest & Paper Association.
-He is a trustee of the American Enterprise Institute for Public Policy Research, serves on the boards of the US China and India Business Councils, and is a former member of the President’s Export Council.
+He is a trustee of the American Enterprise Institute for Public Policy Research, served on the boards of the US China and India Business Councils, and is a former member of the President’s Export Council.
 Mr Luke served as an officer with the US Air Force in Southeast Asia during the Vietnam conflict.
 He earned a BA from Lawrence University and an MBA from The Wharton School.

 Prior to retiring in 2012, Heidi Miller was president of JPMorgan International, a division of JPMorgan Chase.
 Before that she served as CEO of JPMorgan Chase’s Treasury and Security Services, leading 35,000 people in 50 countries.
 Ms Miller also served as EVP and CFO for Bank One and was CFO at the Travelers Group and later at Citigroup.
 She is a trustee of the International Financial Reporting Standards Foundation, a director for Conservation International and a trustee at Princeton University.
 She was featured in American Banker's Most Powerful Women ranking from 2003-2010 and was No. 1 on the banking list from 2007-2009.
 In 2008, she topped Crain's list of the “50 Most Powerful Women in New York”.
 Ms Miller holds a bachelor’s degree from Princeton University and a doctorate from Yale University.